DataDog/documentation/content/en/account_management/billing/apm_tracing_profiler.md

 Yes.
 Let Datadog know if you are interested in buying the Continuous Profiler without APM.
 Reach out to [Sales][8] or your [Customer Success Manager][9].

-**10. Is the Data Streams Monitoring available as a standalone product?**
+**10. Is Data Streams Monitoring available as a standalone product?**

 Yes.
 Let Datadog know if you are interested in using Data Streams Monitoring without APM.
 Reach out to [Sales][8] or your [Customer Success Manager][9].